humanmade/altis-workflow/docs/clone-and-republish.md

 Posts can have multiple concurrent drafts with the New Draft feature.
 Clicking New Draft will create a new duplicate copy of the original post that can be edited independently of the original.
 Publishing a post that was created with the New Draft works the same as publishing any other new post, with the exception that the original post will be linked from the New Draft copy in the admin.
 This reference is functionally the same as the reference in a cloned post.

-## Rewrite & Republish
+## Amendments

-Posts that have been published have the ability to be edited, saved as a draft, revised and republished without affecting the published post with the Rewrite & Republish link.
+Posts that have been published have the ability to be edited, saved as a draft, revised and republished without affecting the published post with the Amendments link.
 This link does not appear on posts that are drafts or are themselves clones or republished posts.
-In other words, while you may click Rewrite & Republish to create multiple draft copies of an originating post, you cannot Rewrite & Republish a post that is a copy of that post.
+In other words, while you may click Amendments to create multiple draft copies of an originating post, you cannot Amendments a post that is a copy of that post.

-When you click the link to Rewrite & Republish a post, a cloned version of that post is created for you to edit.
+When you click the link to Amendments a post, a cloned version of that post is created for you to edit.
 When you have completed your edits and are ready to publish, the content from the updated copy _replaces_ the original post content and the duplicate is deleted.
 In this way, it is unique from the Clone and New Draft features which can create a copy but do not replace the original.

 ## Enabled Post Types